December First: A Day of Struggle

 Morning December 1 of 2000 it "celebrates" World Day of fight against AIDS.

-TV stations will not talk about something else; ditto radio stations and newspapers.
-Then it falls again into oblivion.
+TV stations will not talk about anything else; radio stations and newspapers.
+After, the subject falls, again, into oblivion.

 We sing this day, many victories.
 Tvemos same, with the active participation of communities and Non Governamenais many victories: